antistatique/docker-php-dev/README.md

-PRIVATE_FILES                 # Path to private files diretory (add it to settings on bootstrap) DEFAULT_CONTENT               # Default content modules to use LOG_DIR                       # Default to /var/www/log (behat and phpunit output directories are inside)
+PRIVATE_FILES                 # Path to private files diretory (add it to settings on bootstrap) DEFAULT_CONTENT               # Default content modules to use LOG_DIR                       # Default to /var/www/log (behat and phpunit output directories are inside) REQUIRED_DIRECTORIES          # List of directories to create (separate by space)

 BEHAT_PROFILE                 # Behat config profile (default to "default") PHPUNIT_DEFAULT_GROUP         # Default phpunit group used if "--group" is not set